 Now, I’ve am evolving my website to sell custom jewelry ONLINE!
 My services will include:

 • Selling the physical inventory that I have left from my store at 50 to 70% off.
 This jewelry is all high quality as all of my clients know.

 • Starting a new Design Your Own Custom Jewelry ONLINE service (Send your Design Ideas to DiamondsSanJose.com

 • Teaching jewelry lovers all about quality jewelry!

 For those of you who know me, my degree from the University of Texas at Austin was in secondary education in Science!
 I love teaching!
 I will continue to post educational blogs and videos to help you with understanding jewelry, diamonds, gemstones and pearls.
 Ask questions!
 I am here to help you!
 Be patient—it make take me awhile to answer everyone’s questions.
 (Remember, I’m semi-retired and I’m helping everyone for FREE!)

 Hi, I’m Jeanne Katsuro, owner of the Classic Rock Custom & Designer Jewelry store in San Jose, California.
 If you’re just starting to learn about fine jewelry, diamonds, colored gemstones or pearls, you’ll find our new website a great source for information.

-I am a Graduate Gemologist from the Gemological Institute of America, and I’m a science teacher who graduated from the University of Texas.
+I am a Graduate Gemologist from the Gemological Institute of America, and I’m a science teacher who graduated from the University of Texas at Austin.
 So, I love to teach!